ROHHAD: Cause

 The etiology of ROHHAD is currently unknown, and the condition is diagnosed based on a set of clinical criteria.
 It is believed that there may be a genetic component to ROHHAD, however there is no widely accepted gene linked to the disease.
 There has been one ROHHAD patient identified to have a mutation in the retinoic acid-induced 1(RAI1) gene through Whole Exome Sequencing, but there has been no otherwise proven link between the RAI1 gene and ROHHAD.

 It is believed that ROHHAD originates from a combination of genetic and environmental or immunological factors.
 As of yet, evidence of its etiology has not been discovered and is not well understood.

 In 2011, a case of monozygotic twins with divergent ROHHAD phenotypes was reported.
 One twin was affected with ROHHAD and developed symptoms, while the other twin developed normally.
 This report questioned the theory that ROHHAD is genetically inherited, and the authors suggest that the disease may have an autoimmune or epigenetic etiology.

 Pathophysiology

 The pathophysiology of ROHHAD is not currently known or understood.

 Diagnosis

 Rapid obesity is the first symptom to arise between the ages of 1.5 and 11.
 This is typically followed by hypoventilation, which if left untreated, can result in fatal cardiorespiratory arrest.
 This is why early diagnosis has proven to be imperative for ROHHAD patients, and it has been suggested that ROHHAD be considered in every isolated case of early rapid-onset obesity.
-Early diagnosis is also vital in maintaining electrolyte and hormone balances caused by hypothalamic dysfunction in order to promote healthy development and prevent further problems.
+Early diagnosis is also vital in preventing and correcting electrolyte and hormone imbalances caused by hypothalamic dysfunction, in order to promote healthy development and prevent further problems.

 As the symptoms of ROHHAD are so diverse and the condition is so rare, the disease is often misdiagnosed as Cushing's disease or Congenital Central Hypoventilation Syndrome when it first presents in patients.